SimantaRajSarma/PCommerce/README.md

 >> Make your changes and commit them with descriptive commit messages.
 >>
 >> Push your changes to your fork and submit a pull request.
+>>
+>> After you've successfully added a feature or solved an issue..
+Go to the `contributers.md` file and follow the instructions to add your name in the contributers list.

 ## Directory Structure